“Stocks go up” isn’t the only way to get ahead in the market, which is fortunate, because stocks don’t always go up.

 Related: 7 Best Banks for Real Estate Investors + Landlords

-Best Dividend ETF #7: iShares International Select Dividend ETF
+Best Dividend ETF #8: SPDR S&P Emerging Markets Dividend ETF

 - Expense ratio: 0.49%, or $4.90 per year on every $1,000 invested

 This roughly 100-stock dividend ETF’s portfolio includes the world’s largest and most established firms.
-This includes $80 billion consumer company British American Tobacco (BTI) and $70 billion Italian utility giant Enel.
-The U.K. is the most heavily weighted country at nearly a quarter of assets, though Italy, Spain, Canada, and several other countries also have prominent positions in this ETF.
+This includes $135 billion French utility giant TotalEnergies (TTE) and $115 billion consumer company British American Tobacco (BTI).
+The U.K. is the most heavily weighted country at 20% of assets; Italy, France, Spain and Germany are among other countries with prominent weightings in this ETF.

-If you yearn for higher yield and want to diversify your portfolio to include international stocks, IDV does the trick.
+If you yearn for higher yield and want to diversify your portfolio to include international equities, IDV does the trick.
+In 2025, this has been a winning formula, as international developed markets have performed far better than U.S. stocks.

 Want to learn more about IDV?
 Check out the iShares provider site.